kor-ui/kor-docs/src/assets/docs/introduction/welcome/index.md

 ## An open source Design System and lightweight UI Component Library.

-**Kor** is built to facilitate the design and development of **intuitive, coherent and pleasing** user interfaces based on Web technologies (HTML5).

----

 <video width="100%" height="auto" autoplay loop muted>
   <source src="/assets/docs/introduction/welcome/splash.mp4" type="video/mp4" />
 </video>

+**Kor** is built to facilitate the design and development of **intuitive, coherent and pleasing** user interfaces based on Web technologies (HTML5).

-Built to be compatible with all major frameworks, browsers, operational systems, form factors and input types, **Kor** allows applications built with it to be deployed and used virtually anywhere.
+Compatible with all major frameworks, browsers, operational systems, form factors and input types, **Kor** allows applications built with it to be deployed and used virtually anywhere.

 ---